c0nrad/blog/content/posts/swu-health-counter.md

 I used PCBWay for the PCB, it was very simple, I just went with all the defaults and it arrived 5 days later.
 You have to buy 5 and it ended up costing $60 in total, but overall very happy with the results.

-I just finished it today, and haven't used it for anything.
+I just finished it today, so haven't used it for real, but it looks great.

 ## Future

-I'm not too sure if I'll do another iteration, but if I do, I'll probably do the following.
+I'm not too sure if I'll do another iteration, but if I do, I'll probably do some combination of the following.

 * Size
     * The Pico takes up a lot of room.
 But you can actually extract the Pico circuitry and place it directly on your own board.
 I think the total board size could be just the buttons and the screen.
 * On/Off Switch
-    * I think it'd be cool if the on/off switch was hanging off the side.
+    * I think it'd be cool if the on/off switch was hanging off the side, not facing frontwards.
 * Charge Controller
     * LiPo batteries are rechargable, so it'd be cool if I could charge the device via USB.
 * eInk display